mosip/kattu/docs/tag-readme.md

 ## Inputs

-The workflow accepts the following inputs from CSV file :
+The workflow accepts the following inputs:
+- `CSV_FILE` (required:false, string, default: ./release/gh_release/repos.csv): This input specifies the path to the CSV file.
+The content of the CSV file should adhere to the format: `REPO, TAG, ONLY_TAG, BRANCH, LATEST, BODY, PRE_RELEASE, DRAFT, MESSAGE`.
-- `REPO` (required, string): The name of the repository without the .git extension.
+    - `REPO` : The name of the repository without the .git extension.
 The name is not case sensitive.
-- `TAG` (required): The tag that you want to create and publish.
+    - `TAG` : The tag that you want to create and publish.
-- `ONLY_TAG` (optional, string, default: false): Set to true if you want to create only a tag without a full release.
+    - `ONLY_TAG` : Set to true if you want to create only a tag without a full release.
-- `BRANCH` (required, string): The name of the branch from which the release will be created.
+    - `BRANCH` : The name of the branch from which the release will be created.
-- `LATEST` (optional, string, default: true): Set too false to prevent marking the release as the latest.
+    - `LATEST` : Set too false to prevent marking the release as the latest.
-- `BODY` (optional, default: 'Changes in this Release'): A custom message for the release body, describing the changes in this release.
+    - `BODY` : A custom message for the release body, describing the changes in this release.
-- `PRE_RELEASE` (required, default: False): A boolean (True/False) indicating whether the release is a pre-release or not.
+    - `PRE_RELEASE` : A boolean (True/False) indicating whether the release is a pre-release or not.
-- `DRAFT` (optional, default: False): A boolean (True/False) indicating whether the release should be a draft.
+    - `DRAFT` : A boolean (True/False) indicating whether the release should be a draft.
-- `MESSAGE` (required, string): The tag message.
+    - `MESSAGE` : The tag message.

 ## Secrets

 This workflow requires the following secrets to be set in your GitHub repository: